contagon/handbook/handbook/9-relief-society.md

 Relief Society is a divinely instituted organization for all adult women in the Church.
 The Prophet Joseph Smith taught that the purpose of Relief Society is to save souls and relieve suffering.
 He stated that the Church of Jesus Christ was not fully organized until the sisters were so organized.

-Members of Relief Society work together to help accomplish the work of salvation and exaltation.
+Members of Relief Society work together to help accomplish God’s work of salvation and exaltation.
 They serve others, fulfill covenant responsibilities, build unity, and learn and live doctrine.

 The motto of Relief Society is “Charity never faileth” ([1 Corinthians 13:8](https://www.churchofjesuschrist.org/study/scriptures/nt/1-cor/13.8?lang=eng#p8)).
 This motto is reflected in the Relief Society’s seal.